2doot/cloud-portfolio/generator/markdown/website-project.md

 - 2025-03-08 (0.75h) Port Dynamic Templating over to python using Jinja
 - 2025-03-10 (0.75h) Port Dynamic Templating over to Nodejs using EJS
 - 2025-03-10 (0.75h) AWS Architecture and Partial Price Calculation
+- 2025-03-23 (2h) WIP, Implemented Static WEbsite Hosting CFN template, have yet to deploy, does not contain domain name yet.

 ## Cost Analysis